PeteyChan/SimpleECS/README.md

                       // all components on the entity will trigger their respective world.OnRemove() callbacks

 var newWorld = World.Create("new World");
-entity.Transfer(new_world);   // transfer moves entity to the specified world
+entity.TransferTo(new_world);   // transfer moves entity to the specified world
                                 // since the entity was moved, it's old value is now invalid
 ```
 ## Component Callbacks
 There are 2 component callbacks in SimpleECS, world.OnSet() and world.OnRemove().